zmcartor/homestead-guide/source/account-management.rst

 Accounts
 ================================================================================

-Accounts play a central role in Ethereum.
+Accounts play a central role in Expanse.
 There are two types of accounts: *externally owned accounts* (EOAs) and *contract accounts*.
 Here we focus on externally owned accounts, which will be referred to simply as *accounts*.
 Contract accounts will be referred to as *contracts* and are :ref:`discussed in detail in Contracts <Contracts>`.
 This generic notion of account subsuming both externally owned accounts and contracts is justified in that these entities are so called *state objects*.
 These entities have a state: accounts have balance and contracts have both balance and contract storage.
-The state of all accounts is the state of the Ethereum network which is updated with every block and which the network really needs to reach a consensus about.
+The state of all accounts is the state of the Expanse network which is updated with every block and which the network really needs to reach a consensus about.
-Account are essential for users to interact with the Ethereum blockchain via transactions.
+Account are essential for users to interact with the Expanse blockchain via transactions.

-If we restrict Ethereum to only externally owned accounts and allow only transactions between them, we arrive at an "altcoin" system that is less powerful than bitcoin itself and can only be used to transfer ether.
+If we restrict Expanse to only externally owned accounts and allow only transactions between them, we arrive at an "altcoin" system that is less powerful than bitcoin itself and can only be used to transfer ether.

 Accounts represent identities of external agents (e.g., human personas, mining nodes or automated agents).
 Accounts use public key cryptography to sign transaction so that the EVM can securely validate the identity of a transaction sender.

 Keyfiles
 ================================================================================

 Every account is defined by a pair of keys, a private key and public key.
 Accounts are indexed by their *address* which is derived from the public key by taking the last 20 bytes.
 Every private key/address pair is encoded in a *keyfile*.
 Keyfiles are JSON text files which you can open and view in any text editor.
 The critical component of the keyfile, your account’s private key, is always encrypted, and it is encrypted with the password you enter when you create the account.
-Keyfiles are found in the ``keystore`` subdirectory of your Ethereum node’s data directory.
+Keyfiles are found in the ``keystore`` subdirectory of your Expanse node’s data directory.
 Make sure you backup your keyfiles regularly!
 See the section :ref:`backup-and-restore-accounts` for more information.

 Creating a key is tantamount to creating an account.